 If you would like to submit an essay to JUMP CUT, imagine your readers include a college student in Japan, a film programmer in South Africa, a film festival organizer in Rio, a journalist in Baghdad, a film professor in Poland, a film fan in Dublin, and you want to write to allof them.
 Can they follow your ideas and argument?
 Check yourself on current topical and colloquial and slang usage.
 Can be understood by an international readership which is often using English as a second or third language?
 You can be informal but still make it clear in context and often with a few more words explain the hip usage.
 Remember too that five years from now someone who is 18 and reading your article will have been only 13 when it was first published and not aware of some event you mention in passing.
 Back

-Submissions should be by email to the three co-editors.
+Submissions should be by email to Julia Lesage at email@example.com.
 We prefer MS Word .doc files or .rtf format files.
 You should receive an acknowledgment within ten days of receipt.
 If you don't, feel free to ask.
 We will not accept manuscripts that are being considered elsewhere; if we are considering a piece, it should not be submitted to another publication.